Multiple Level Undo

 Note that if you make some change to the score after undoing a transaction, then the undo of that transaction is committed.
 That is, you can no longer redo that undone transaction.

-Composer's multiple level undo feature requires the allocation of additional memory for each transaction that is saved.
-Eventually, if little memory is available on your system, Composer will display the following message in the status bar:
+Musician's multiple level undo feature requires the allocation of additional memory for each transaction that is saved.
+Eventually, if little memory is available on your system, Musician will display the following message in the status bar:

 To undo one or more of the most recent editing operations (transactions):